"There are places I'll remember

-My first memory of Dan Cheney was of a birthday party when he turned seven
+My first memory of Daniel Cheney was of a birthday party when he turned seven

 years old, possibly six.
-I gave him a marble maze I'd rather have kept
+I gave him a cube-shaped marble maze I'd rather have kept

 for myself, and during the party Dan announced to the other children that